FourjsGenero/ex_autocomplete/README.md

 # ex_autocomplete
 Examples showing the new autocomplete functionality that was added in Genero 3.0

 Type a country into the first field and note the auto complete options that appear.

-Select an option to save typing
+Type a place name or airport code into the second edit widget.

 Note what happens if you type slowly versus type quickly.
 The ON CHANGE won't be called unless a certain number of milliseconds elapse